-This information is for students who are receiving their A-level results, IB results, Scottish Highers or results for other equivalent qualifications this year.
+This information is for students who are receiving their A-level results, IB results, Scottish Highers or results for other equivalent qualifications in 2023.
 Further guidance is available from UCAS.

 Students holding conditional offers from Oxford University

 A-level, Scottish Higher and IB offer holders

 If your results meet all the conditions of your offer, your place is assured and you will be able to see confirmation of your place on your UCAS hub.
 Congratulations!
 Your college will be in touch shortly after this but in the meantime you can share your good news and join the celebrations on Twitter (X) at #GoingToOxford.

 If you do not meet all the conditions of your offer (for example if you have not achieved the required grades) your college will make a final decision regarding your offer.
 If you find yourself in this situation and require further information or you feel we should be alerted to any exceptional circumstances you have experienced, please contact your college.